ARTICLE I

 NATIONAL CONVENTION

-2. The order of business of the national convention shall be prepared by the Executive Committee and presented to the Board of Directors for approval.
+- The order of business of the national convention shall be prepared by the Convention Committee and presented to the Board of Directors for approval.
 The order of business shall be made known to the membership no later than 30 days prior to the date of the convention.

-4. The convention committee shall prepare the program and process to select the delegates to the national convention.
+- The convention committee shall prepare the program, oversee the selection of the delegates to the national convention and the convention’s Code of Conduct for the convention.

-5. The Board of Directors shall approve the program and the process to select the delegates to the national convention
+- The Board of Directors shall approve the program, the process for the selection of the delegates to the national convention and the Code of Conduct for the Convention.

 ARTICLE V